 The reforms largely shift the liabilities and responsibilities, meaning that medium and large-sized private sector businesses hiring personal service company (PSCs) contractors are now responsible for determining the IR35 status of each assignment.

-To be inside of IR35 means the working relationship is effectively one of disguised or ‘deemed employment’ and the contractor must pay employment duties of tax and National Insurance on their income.
+To be inside IR35 means the working relationship is effectively one of disguised or ‘deemed employment’ and the contractor must pay employment duties of tax and National Insurance on their income.

 Determining whether you’re inside or outside of IR35

 Following the reforms, it’s now up to the end hirer (in most contractor cases, the client) to declare whether they view the assignment as being inside or outside of IR35.
-This requires looking at the written contracts between the parties and crucially, the actual working practices.
-When considering IR35 status, it is important to establish a hypothetical contract that reflects the true nature of the relationship between the worker and the end client.
+This requires looking at the written contracts between the parties and, crucially, the actual working practices.

 Secure an SDS and raise any queries quickly

-In line with the new rules, the SDS should be provided to the contractor and the first party in the supply chain.
-There is no requirement for this to be signed, but the end hirer should retain proof that this was provided to both parties giving full transparency and allowing the fee payer to ensure the correct taxes are paid
+There is no requirement for this to be signed, but the end hirer should retain proof that it has been provided to both parties, ensuring transparency and allowing the fee-payer to verify that the correct taxes are paid.

 My advice to contractors in any doubt is that they need to quickly address any queries with their end hirers and, in my opinion, the SDS should always be completed.